atabbalat/DSPortfolio/README.md

 Questions, suggestions, or potential collaboration opportunities?
 Please feel free to reach out at [abedtabbalat@gmail.com](mailto:abedtabbalat@gmail.com).

 This portfolio aims to be informative and engaging.
 Thank you for visiting!

-Please note that the above README is a template, and customization may be needed based on specific project details, structure, and preferences.